Proto-Uralic homeland: Modern view

 In the 21st century, linguistic arguments have placed the Proto-Uralic homeland possibly around the Kama River or, more generally, close to the Great Volga Bend and the Ural Mountains, although Petri Kallio, while agreeing with the placement of the homeland in Central Russia, prefers the Volga-Oka region further to the west.
 The expansion of Proto-Uralic has been dated to about 2000 BC (4000 years ago), and its earlier stages go back at least one or two millennia earlier.
 Either way, this is considerably later than the earlier views of the continuity theories, which would place Proto-Uralic deep into Europe.
+Asko Parpola associates the early Proto-Uralic language with the Neolithic Elshanka and Kama cultures, placing the ultimate homeland of Uralic languages to the Kama River valley.
+Proto-Uralic would later expand with the Seima-Turbino material culture.
+According to him, Uralic languages were transmitted by language shift from groups of hunters and fishers participating in the spread of the Seima-Turbino culture towards Siberia.

-Juha Janhunen suggests a homeland in eastern or central Siberia, somewhere between the Ob and Yenisei river or near the Sayan mountains in the Russian–Mongolian border region.
+An alternative view has been presented by Juha Janhunen (2009), who argues for a homeland in southern or central Siberia, somewhere between the Ob and Yenisei river or near the Sayan mountains in the Russian–Mongolian border region.

-In 2022, a group of scholars have presented evidence that the Proto-Uralic Homeland was located somewhere in Western Siberia and spoken by hunter-gatherers, later spreading along rivers into the Volga region, and subsequently expanding westwards and eastwards.
-The spread of Uralic languages may be in part due to the Seima-Turbino phenomenon, although no direct link between them can be made.
-Cultural technology of proto-Uralic can be described as "Neolithic", as it included pottery but no vocabulary for food production.
-They note that Uralic and Indo-European were ultimately not related to each other, and that "whether based on cognacy or loans the argument from lexical resemblances is flawed".
-Many cognates may be explained by later contact with the Indo-Iranian branch of Indo-European.
-They also found that the vocabulary of the Samoyedic branch is often quite "un-Uralic" which may point to a substratum among Samoyedic, although they did not found conclusive evidence for borrowings from an unknown language.
-Lastly they noted that "a number of typological properties are eastern-looking overall, fitting comfortably into northeast Asia, Siberia, or the North Pacific Rim".
-Overall, Uralic languages share deep similarities with the "Northern Pacific Rim linguistic area", which broadly includes various Paleosiberian languages, as well as various language families in Northern America, but also show similarities to the "Northeast Asian linguistic area" (also known as Altaic areal grouping), pointing to later contact between proto-Uralic and Northeast Asian groups.
+This view has been corroborated by a number of scholars, including by a team around Grünthal et al. 2022.
+They presented evidence that the Proto-Uralic homeland was located east of the Urals, likely somewhere in Siberia, and spoken by local hunter-gatherer communities.
+The Finno-Ugric branch spread along rivers north- and westwards into the Volga region, while the Samoyedic branch headed north- and eastwards.
+The spread of Uralic languages may be in part due to the Seima-Turbino phenomenon, although no direct link between them can be made yet.
+The material culture technology of proto-Uralic-speakers can be described as "Neolithic", as it included pottery but no vocabulary for food production.
+They further concluded that Proto-Uralic must have stood out of contact with Proto-Indo-European and did not share any genealogical ancestry with Indo-European, arguing that "whether based on cognacy or loans the argument from lexical resemblances is flawed", invalidating previous arguments for a homeland in the Volga region.
+Last, they noted that a number of traits of Uralic are "distinctive in western Eurasia.
+A number of typological properties are eastern-looking overall, fitting comfortably into northeast Asia, Siberia, or the North Pacific Rim", and are rare or absent in Europe, and that the Uralic languages "must have expanded via language shift", while "the shifting population had minimal impact on Proto-Uralic grammar and vocabulary."